 A very strange location

 Though nobody knows the actual reason, Mosque-of-Al-Refaie is believed to have been planned to complement the older monument.
 This was part of a trend of the 19th-century rulers of Egypt to associate themselves with the perceived glory of earlier Egyptian eras while modernizing the city at the same time.
-Thus the Mosque-of-Al-Refaie was built right next to two large public squares and off several European style boulevards, which were constructed around that time.
+Thus the Mosque-of-Al-Refaie was built right next to two large public squares and off several European-style boulevards, which were constructed around that time.
 In her conception of the Mosque-of-Al-Refaie, Khoshiar may have wanted to build a place of worship that rivaled Sultan Hassan Mosque Madrassa in its size and greatness.

 The legacy of the Mosque-of-Al-Refaie

 The Mosque-of-Al-Refaie was constructed directly on the site of an older mosque cammed Al Zakhira mosque.
 The older structure hailed from the centuries-old Ayubid era and contained many burial tombs of imams and saints.
 Just like the Sultan Hassan Mosque which it faces, the mosque of Al Refaie never served its purpose.
 It was ambitiously named after Sheikh Ahmed Al Refaie, the Sufi leader of Al Refaieya method, though the great man was never buried there or even in Egypt.
 Many believe that Khoshiar had a dual purpose for building the mosque.
 It was meant to house the Sufi relics and serve as a mausoleum for the royal family of Egypt.
-Today, tombs of Khoshiar Hanem, her son Isma’il Pasha, King Farouk, the last king of this dynasty who abdicated the throne in 1952 and his late daughter Ferial can be found there.
-Interestingly, the son Reza Shah Pahlavi of Iran, Mohamed Reza also lies sleeping here in eternal slumber.
+Today, the tombs of Khoshiar Hanem, her son Isma’il Pasha, King Farouk, the last king of this dynasty who abdicated the throne in 1952 and his late daughter Ferial can be found there.
+Interestingly, the son of Reza Shah Pahlavi of Iran, Mohamed Reza also lies sleeping here in eternal slumber.

 The subdued stunning interiors

 Covering an area of 6500 meters, the Mosque-of-Al-Refaie is one of the largest mosques in Cairo.
 It has a spectacular entrance which is accessed with a broad flight of stairs.
 A massive doorway envelops you in a serene atmosphere of one of the most sedate, yet loveliest mosques of Cairo.
 A hush soft light filters through the vaulted ceiling and the walls are decorated with colourful marble.
-Stunning caligraphy on the walls quotes passages from the Koran and the rest of the embellishment heavily consist of ebony, gilt, marble, alabaster, and mother of pearl.
+Stunning calligraphy on the walls quotes passages from the Koran and the rest of the embellishment heavily consists of ebony, gilt, marble, alabaster, and mother of pearl.
 Though gorgeous by all means, Mosque-of-Al-Refaie serves as a sort of antithesis to the Sultan Hassan Mosque Madrassa.
 While later despite being massive is filled with natural light, the equally big Mosque-of-Al-Refaie is somber in comparison.
-It’s richly decorated dim interiors emanate a mystical aura and you can’t help but feel the magic in the air.
+Its richly decorated dim interiors emanate a mystical aura and you can’t help but feel the magic in the air.

 A hotspot for Sufi pilgrims

-It was this intense spiritual aura which drew pilgrims to the site before the gigantic mosque sprung there.
-The pilgrims believed that a local saint who was buried in that site had magical healing powers and the mosque somehow legitimized his existence.
-Till today, his moulid is held every year at the Mosque-of-Al-Refaie and it celebrated with readings from the Koran, Sufi chanting, and tanoura dance.
-The saint’s shrine which is housed inside the mosque draws wish makers and it is not uncommon to hear devotees singing/confessing/or crying their heart out to him.
+It was this intense spiritual aura that drew pilgrims to the site before the gigantic mosque sprung there.
+The pilgrims believed that a local saint who was buried at that site had magical healing powers and the mosque somehow legitimized his existence.
+Till today, his moulid is held every year at the Mosque-of-Al-Refaie and it is celebrated with readings from the Koran, Sufi chanting, and tanoura dance.
+The saint’s shrine which is housed inside the mosque draws wish makers and it is not uncommon to hear devotees singing/confessing/or crying their hearts out to him.
 In the soft, gently lit silence of the mosque their prayers seem to be heard without judgment and it is a very soul-soothing experience.
 Strangely, despite this tangible existence of hope, you cannot but feel the somber quality of the interior of the mosque and one look at the tombs of the last monarchs of Egypt and Iran, makes you realize why.
 At the end of the day, universally humans respond most to one thing and this is love.

 Mosque-of-Al-Refaie Travel Tip